williammcintosh/aws-terraform-project/README.md

 3. Run `terraform init` (not `just init`)
 4. Run `terraform apply` (not `just apply`)
 5. Doing this should build the S3 bucket and dynamodb in AWS console:
-6. Search for “S3” or “dynamodb”
+        * Search for “S3” or “dynamodb” in AWS console to view them.
 7. Uncomment out the 'terraform' block below, save.
   ```rust
   terraform {